Brandin Cooks Player Prop Bets for NFL Week 12 | Houston vs. New York 11/28/2021

 Season Stats

+- So far this season, 27.0% of the 322 passes thrown by his team have gone Cooks' way.

-- With eight targets in the red zone this season, Cooks has been on the receiving end of 22.2% of his team's 36 red zone pass attempts.
+- Cooks has seen the ball thrown his way eight times in the red zone this season, 22.2% of his team's 36 red zone pass attempts.

-- The Texans have called a pass in 57.1% of their plays from scrimmage this year while staying on the ground 42.9% of the time.
-This offensive attack ranks 32nd in the NFL in points scored.
+- The Texans have run 57.1% passing plays and 42.9% rushing plays this season.
+They rank 32nd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Jets.